Linguistics575/unlocking-text-main/azure/readme.md

-# Wrapper to do Handwriting Recognition (and also regular OCR) calling the Microsoft Azure Cognitive Services API.
+# Wrapper to do Handwriting Recognition (and also regular OCR) by calling the Microsoft Azure Cognitive Services API.
 ---
 ## User Guide
 The `recognize_text.py` script will read in a locally stored image, present it to the Microsoft Azure Computer Vision to do handwriting recognition on it, and retrieve and return the result.
 It can also be used to do optical character recognition on typewritten text.
 The Microsoft Azure handwriting recognizer is a web-based service.
 The script will send your image over the web to the recognizer, the recognizer will process your image and extract the text from it, and then the script will retrieve the recognition results.
 See [Usage](#Usage) below for details.